-Rooms will be cleaned weekly on a rota basis by cleaning staff.
-House Parents will check that rooms have been cleaned to a high standard.
+Rooms will be cleaned weekly by cleaning staff.
+Houseparents will check that rooms have been cleaned to a high standard.
 Boarders must remember that the cleaners' job is to clean and not to tidy up other people's mess!
-Clothing should be stored in wardrobes and the bags provided should be used for dirty laundry.
+Clothing should be stored in wardrobes or in drawers under the bed and the bags provided should be used for dirty laundry.
 Beds should be made on a daily basis.
 The cleaners will clean the en suite bathroom and main surfaces in the bedroom as well as changing the bed linen.
 If they are unable to clean the room because of any mess, the boarder will be required to clean it.

-House staff will conduct random room checks to ensure appropriate levels of tidiness are being maintained.
-Repeated failures to meet the required standard of tidiness may result in a student being placed on report or sanctioned in another appropriate way.
+House staff will conduct regular room checks to ensure appropriate levels of tidiness are being maintained.
+Repeated failures to meet the required standard of tidiness may result in a student being sanctioned.